trshant-sugoi/stackedit/posts/2018-11-05-Contexts-in-JavaScript.md

 However, we can change the context for any method by using the call or apply function.
 Do go through  [^2] - its fun and will give you intuition as to scope and contexts .

-Also, i wold like to mention that [^3] and [^4] helped a lot in making this post look kind of academic.
+Also, i would like to mention that [^3] and [^4] helped a lot in making this post look kind of academic.

 [^1]: just one of the many!
 [What is the Difference Between Scope and Context in JavaScript?](https://blog.kevinchisholm.com/javascript/difference-between-scope-and-context/)